-BOP has an experienced team, led by disabled trainers, that have many years of combined experience delivering dynamic and comprehensive Disability Equality Training and organisational development training with an equalities focus.
+BOP’s Disability Equality Training has been developed by a disabled-led team that have many years of combined experience delivering dynamic and comprehensive equalities and organisational development training.

 Training is underpinned by extensive knowledge of equality and access within the arts sector as well as the core issues that impact on our understanding of how we view disability and think about equality within society.